This post contains affiliate links.

 Instructions

 • Prep: Preheat oven to 300°F (150°C).
 Thinly slice carrot into chips using a mandolin slicer.
-Firmly pat dry with paper towels.
-Toss to coat with oil then spread onto a parchment-lined baking tray.

-• Bake: For about 30 minutes, flipping the carrots over after 15 minutes to promote even cooking and crisping.
+• Bake for about 30 minutes, flipping the carrots over after 15 minutes to promote even cooking and crisping.
 Carrots are done when mostly crispy – they will continue to crisp up as they cool.

 Notes